-Doctors, nurses often use holistic medicine for themselvesAugust 19th, 2011 By Milly Dawson in Health /
+Doctors, nurses often use holistic medicine for themselvesAugust 19, 2011 By Milly Dawson in Medicine & Health / Health

 U.S. health care workers, especially doctors and nurses, use complementary and alternative medicine (CAM) far more than do workers in other fields, according to a new study.
 CAM includes diverse therapies outside the realm of conventional medicine.
 Overall, 76 percent of health care workers report CAM usage, compared with 63 percent of the general working population.

 Health care workers use chiropractic treatment, massage and acupuncture for conditions that conventional medicine does not address well, said study co-author Lori Knutson, executive director of the Penny George Institute for Health and Healing with Allina Hospitals and Clinics in Minneapolis.
 While conventional providers often treat common issues such as back pain with pain medication, holistic providers address root causes, she said.